 Amores 1.1 is a problematic programmatic poem because it differs from the elegiac tradition.
 No puella is named nor does the poet-lover claim to be in love, and Ovid makes no claim that he cannot write epic poetry (McKeown 1989).
 In an effort to understand the poem, scholars compare Amores 1.1 to Propertius 2.1 (Neumann 1919) and 3.3 (Morgan 1977).
 Most recently, Amores 1.1 has been interpretted as a literary criticism of Prop.
 1.1, in which Amores 1.1 is seen "to set out explicitly a literary programme which responds to an implicit programme in the first poem of Propertius' Monobiblos" (Keith 1992).
 Although the general consensus remains that Amores 1.1 is a "flippant introduction to an essentially trivial collection" (Keith 1992), the poem can be interpretted to show that it is a vital poem to understanding the collection because Ovid has the persona of the poet-lover take on a reversal of roles from that in Propertius 3.3.
-The Ovidian poet-lover, with the authority and power of a god, has the Muse at the end of the poem undergo a metamorphosis resulting in an Elegiac-Epic Muse.
+The Ovidian poet-lover takes on the active role of the god rather than the passive role of the poet-lover, and the poet-lover, with the authority and power of a god, has the Muse at the end of the poem undergo a metamorphosis resulting in an Elegiac-Epic Muse.
 This Elegiac-Epic Muse is representative of the type of elegiac love poetry that the poet-lover will write as well as representative of the abilities of the poet himself, and also places control of the genre in the hands of Ovid rather than a patron god.

 Within the Callimachean tradition, the poet takes on a passive role in the form of a recusatio concerning what type of poetry he will write instead of an active role.
 In Prop.
 3.3, Propertius never speaks, and the action is controlled by first Apollo and then the Muse Calliope in defining the genre of poetry to be written.
-In Amores 1.1, however, the Ovidian poet-lover takes on the active speaking role of the god by questioning why Cupid has chosen to intervene in his writing of epic poetry (II.
+In Amores 1.1, however, the Ovidian poet-lover takes on the active speaking role of the god by questioning why Cupid has chosen to intervene in his writing of epic poetry (ll.
 5-20).
 Through his interrogation of Cupid, the Ovidian poet-lover brings himself to the place where Cupid can transform him into a love poet without any persuasion or intervention needed by the deity.
 Unlike Apollo in Propertius 3.3, Cupid serves merely as the symbolic instrument to give the poet-lover the inspiration to write elegiac love poetry because the Ovidian poet-lover has already taken on the active role of the god to persuade himself to write elegiac poetry.